MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 PD Power >0W & Communication | Enabled | Enabled | Disabled | Enabled
 DisplayPort Alt Mode | Enabled | Enabled | Disabled | Enabled
 Audio Accessory Mode (where applicable) | Enabled | Enabled | Disabled | Enabled

-1. Go to [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703) and download **SEMM_PowerShell.zip**.

-2. If you don't already have your own certificates, you can obtain certificates via the appropriate sample script, as documented in the [Appendix](#appendix-semm-powershell-scripts-tech-reference) on this page.

 ### Provisioning Surface docks